Paths that should be treated as write-once (comma-separated Python regexes,

 A body whose digest disagrees with the URL returns 422 Unprocessable Content and the file under the canonical key is unlinked.
 Operator misconfiguration (regex matched but no recognized algorithm group) returns 400 Bad Request.

-With this layout, re-PUTs short-circuit at O_EXCL (409 strict / 204 lenient) before any truncation, and only fresh keys ever reach the hashing path.
+With this layout, re-PUTs of an existing key answer 409 strict / 204 lenient without reading the body, and only fresh keys ever reach the hashing (and temp-write) path.

 Per-object immutability